Sravan-3/f1reDB/README.md

-# 🔥 fireDB
+# 🔥 f1reDB

-**fireDB** is a simple key-value database written in Rust, inspired by LSM-tree based systems like RocksDB.
+**f1reDB** is a simple key-value database written in Rust, inspired by LSM-tree based systems like RocksDB.

 This project is built step by step to learn systems programming, networking, and database internals in Rust.